 Southside Flyers was formed in July 2019, taking over from the Dandenong Rangers in the WNBL for the 2019/20 season.
 Gerry Ryan, a long-time supporter of women’s sport in Australia, including the Rangers through Jayco Australia, was granted the licence to run the WNBL team.
-Australian Opals Assistant Coach and 3-time WNBL Coach of the Year, Cheryl Chambers is the inaugural coach of the Southside Flyers.
+Australian Opals Assistant Coach and 3-time WNBL Coach of the Year, Cheryl Chambers was appointed the inaugural coach of the Southside Flyers and Australian Opals captain Jenna O’Hea joined the Flyers and was appointed captain.

-The Southside Flyers is a fresh start for the team with fresh faces and a new look, the start of a new era.
-The new team will play home games at Dandenong Stadium and continue to respect the history of the Dandenong Rangers, one of Australia’s most successful domestic women’s basketball teams.
+The 2019/20 season was the start of a fresh new era with a new look team.
+The Flyers played home games at Dandenong Stadium and while a new team, continued to respect the history of the Dandenong Rangers, one of Australia’s most successful domestic women’s basketball teams.

 Dandenong Rangers History